KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 <br>

-- To establish a relationship between the car_data table and the newly created Calendar_table, I connected the tables through the common field which is Date In the calendar table, each date appeared only once, denoted by the symbol '1', while in the car_data table some dates might have appeared multiple times, indicated by the symbol '*'.
+- To establish a relationship between the Bank_Churn table and the newly created Calendar_table, I connected the tables through the common field which is Date In the calendar table, each date appeared only once, denoted by the symbol **'1'**, while in the Bank_Churn table some dates might have appeared multiple times, indicated by the symbol **'*'**.
 Which signified a **One-to-Many** relationship between the two tables.

 <br>

-### 2. **Adding the 'Credit Type' Column** :
+### 2. **Added the 'Credit Type' Column** :

 - Understanding customer creditworthiness is key to this analysis.
 I added a column to categorize customers based on their credit score into meaningful ranges: **"Excellent," "Very Good," "Good," "Fair,"** and **"Poor."** This allows me to examine how customers from different credit score categories behave when it comes to churn.